 TV station ORF used part of my interview in their broadcast, while one of Austria’s newspapers sent a reporter.
 In addition, MEET organizers also set me down to ask questions.
 I can’t think the car has ever been more photographed.
 If iPhones used flash bulbs the black paint would have been bleached white!

 Not surprisingly we were awarded the Long Distance trophy.
-This was especially touching as the Austrian team has dedicated the this momento in honor of German CLC Member Torsten Loth who died suddenly.
+This was especially touching as the Austrian team has dedicated the this momento in honor of German CLC Member Torsten Loth who died suddenly of natural causes.
 Lynn and I have fond memories of Torsten, having spent time with him at the Swiss and Australian nationals.
 He and his father restored a 1959 Eldorado Brougham, and wrote an article about the work for the Self Starter.
 We hoped to see him this trip, and only learned of his passing when we received the award.

 BIG MEET to Grand European Munich